 Reverse line movement: The line is going the opposite direction that the public is betting.
-The side where the public money (as seen through the % of tickets) is actually getting better odds.
+The side of the public money (as seen through the % of tickets) is actually getting better odds.
 Often a sign that the public is not taking into consideration important information or misreading a matchup.

-To win at sports betting you have to be two things: 1.
+To win at sports betting, you have to be two things: 1.
 Contrary, 2.
 Right.
 If you are right about a team – but everybody else agrees – you will not get value on your bet.
 If you are contrary but incorrect about the true merit of a team, you will also be on the wrong side of the wager.

 The sharpest bettor in the world will not be profitable without proper bankroll management.
-Instead of betting with your “gut”, you need to have disciplined plan about the amount of money you will bet on any one game.
-This discipline will save you from “chasing” – risking more than is advisable to try to make up for previous losses.
+Instead of betting with your “gut”, you need to have a disciplined plan about the amount of money you will bet on any one game.
+This discipline will save you from “chasing” – risking more than it is advisable to try to make up for previous losses.

 The best advice I have received on this topic is to bet a specific percentage of your bankroll on each bet, namely 2% of your bankroll.

-Using this strategy, you will automatically risk less and less if you go on a losing streak, mitigating the hit to your bank roll.
-Conversely, if you get on a hot streak & bet 2% of your bank roll, you will be taking advantage of your winning ways by betting slightly more on each of your wagers throughout your hot streak.
+Using this strategy, you will automatically risk less and less if you go on a losing streak, mitigating the hit to your bankroll.
+Conversely, if you get on a hot streak & bet 2% of your bankroll, you will be taking advantage of your winning ways by betting slightly more on each of your wagers throughout your hot streak.

 Basic Strategy: 55% is the goal.
-Bet 2% of your bank roll per bet.
+Bet 2% of your bankroll per bet.

-Now that you know the basic elements of betting the NBA, I’m sure you’re wondering where can I get a definitive list of those thousand little secrets I mentioned that lead to being profitable sports gambler?
+Now that you know the basic elements of betting the NBA, I’m sure you’re wondering where I can get a definitive list of those thousand little secrets I mentioned that lead to being a profitable sports gambler?
 Good question – we will be diving into these trends and approaches here on lineups.com as the season progresses.
 To start, however, you should organize your own power rankings so that you have a feel of which teams might be valuable bets down the road.
 It is often helpful to use another Power Ranking list to get started and then analyze which teams you think are overvalued or undervalued.

 The best teacher is trial and error.
-Ask yourself after each game – win or lose – what happened that I expected? and what happened that surprised me?
+Ask yourself after each game – win or lose – what happened that I expected?
+And what happened that surprised me?
 The important thing is to find angles and trends that make sense to you – and then incorporate them with your evaluation of the teams in the leagues to find the best spots to put your money down.
 Best of luck!
 And till next time!